Jug fishing: Techniques

 On average, a fisherman will use twenty or more jugs when fishing.
 A common set-up for these jugs is to use a two-liter bottle that has lines, hooks, weights, and bait attached to it.
 Two main strategies are usually employed when jug fishing, free floating jugs and fixed jugs.

 Free Floating Jugs

 When fishing free floating jugs, a fisherman will simply place jugs in the water that have hooks and lines attached to them, they have weights but are not anchored in place.
 The jug will then be free to move about in the water's current.
 Since this method allows the jug to drift through a large area of water, this method is useful when a fisherman is uncertain of the location of the fish.
 This method is very simple to set up.
 However, since the jugs are free to drift across the lake, the jugs are easy to lose (especially if a fish is hooked) if a fisherman does not pay close attention to the jugs.
+To prevent the loss of jug lines, many states require them to be manufactured from a white material so that they are easier to see.
+Some jug lines also have reflective or glow-in-the-dark tape around them so that they are visible at night.